 Environmental rights means any proclamation of a human right to environmental conditions of a specified quality.

-Human rights and the environment are intertwined.
-Fundamental rights cannot be enjoyed without a safe, clean and healthy environment whilst sustainable environmental governance cannot exist without the establishment of and respect for human rights.
-This relationship is increasingly recognised yet paradoxically environmental rights are increasingly violated.
+Human rights and the environment are intertwined; human rights cannot be enjoyed without a safe, clean and healthy environment; and sustainable environmental governance cannot exist without the establishment of and respect for human rights.
+This relationship is increasingly recognised, as the right to a healthy environment is enshrined in over 100 constitutions.
+Despite this, at least three people a week are killed protecting our environmental rights- while many more are harassed, intimidated, criminalized and forced from their lands.

-Substantive rights include those in which the environment has a direct effect on the existence or the enjoyment of the right itself.
-Substantive rights comprise of: civil and political rights, such as the rights to life and liberty, freedom of expression, freedom of religion; cultural and social rights such as rights to health, water, food, and culture; and collective rights affected by environmental degradation, such as the rights of indigenous peoples (which is recognised in human rights and environment law).
+Substantive are those in which the environment has a direct effect on the existence or the enjoyment of the right itself.
+Substantive rights comprise of: civil and political rights, such as the rights to life, freedom of association and freedom from discrimination; economic and social rights such as rights to health, food and an adequate standard of living; cultural rights such as rights to access religious sites; and collective rights affected by environmental degradation, such as the rights of indigenous peoples.

 - What are your environmental rights?